US consumer price increases accelerated last month with inflation pressures resilient

 According to the Federal Reserve's preferred inflation gauge, consumer prices rose 2.3% in October from a year earlier, the Commerce Department said Wednesday.
 That is up from just 2.1% in September, though it is still only modestly above the Fed's 2% target.

-Yet excluding the volatile food and energy categories, so-called “core” prices also picked up, climbing 2.8% last month from a year earlier, up from 2.7% in September.
+Yet excluding the volatile food and energy categories, so-called “core” prices also picked up, climbing 2.8% last month from a year earlier, up from 2.7% in September, according to Commerce's personal consumption expenditures price index.
 Economists closely watch core prices because they typically provide a better read on where inflation is headed.

 Inflation has fallen sharply since it peaked at 7% in mid-2022, according to the Fed's preferred measure.
 Yet yearly core inflation has fluctuated between 2.6% and 2.8% since February.
 Price increases have remained elevated in services, including apartment rents, restaurant meals, and car and home insurance.